quaderno/quaderno-edd/readme.txt

 == Description ==

-Quaderno for EDD takes taxes off your plate by automatically calculating tax on every sale and following up with beautiful receipts, no matter where your customer is located.
-Transactions and receipts processed through Quaderno always comply with ever-changing local tax rules, including in the US, Canada, Australia, New Zealand, India, and the European Union.
+Quaderno for EDD takes taxes off your plate by automatically calculating tax on every sale and following up with beautiful invoices, no matter where your customer is located.
+Transactions and invoices processed through Quaderno always comply with ever-changing local tax rules, including in the US, Canada, Australia, New Zealand, India, United Kingdom, and the European Union.

 https://www.youtube.com/watch?v=mGs6SVOr7fU